zaoxing/zaoxing.github.io/_pages/funding.md

 Acknowledgements:
 ------
-We are grateful to National Science Foundation, Microsoft, and Red Hat for their generous support.
+We are grateful to National Science Foundation, Red Hat, Microsoft, MOC Alliance for their generous support.
 The findings, positions, or opinions of our research projects do not necessarily reflect the official policy of any of these organizations.

 <p float="left">
   <img src="/images/NSF.png" width="100" />